-It is vital to ensure you research builders thoroughly as there are so many to choose from and will offer assistance in sourcing land options to help build your dream home.
+It’s vital to research builders thoroughly as there are so many to choose from and they will all offer slightly different things!

-Firstly reputation is key, what have others said?
+Firstly reputation is key, what are their clients saying?

 This will be the main source of truth to help you narrow down who you even want to meet with.
 Platforms such as Product Review that are independent sites, where reviews are honest and have no ability to be altered or hidden should be utilised.

 The cheapest isn’t always the best!
 Stay away from too good to be true house designs and packages.
 If you’re looking to proceed with a builder that has lots of the nice sparkly and fancy inclusions for a cheap price, this is a red flag, have the important costs been factored into the price?
 This includes things like site works which can blow out and be a huge cost if these haven’t been included in your package price.
 What kind of bricks and method is being used to build your house?
 A cheaply built foundation will only result in headaches down the track which cannot be fixed easily or without significant financial impact.